digitranslab/jumpstart/docs/versioned_docs/version-2.30.0/app-builder/customcss.md

 ## Applying Custom Styles To All Components

-Follow these steps to apply custom styles in your ToolJet apps:
+Follow these steps to apply custom styles in your JumpStart apps:

-- Navigate to the **Custom Styles** page from **Workspace Settings** on the ToolJet dashboard
+- Navigate to the **Custom Styles** page from **Workspace Settings** on the JumpStart dashboard

 <div style={{textAlign: 'center'}}>
     <img className="screenshot-full" src="/img/v2-beta/app-builder/customcss/custom-styles.png" alt="Custom CSS" />
 </div>
 <br/>

-- To modify the default colors of components, use their class names, which follow the format `_tooljet-<component>`.
+- To modify the default colors of components, use their class names, which follow the format `_jumpstart-<component>`.

 <div style={{textAlign: 'center'}}>
     <img className="screenshot-full" src="/img/v2-beta/app-builder/customcss/component-class.png" alt="Component Class" />